OWASP Top 10 for Docker and Kubernetes Security

 • Rotate secrets automatically

-4. Inadequate Network Segmentation & Policies
+4. Inadequate Network Segmentation and Policies

-Kubernetes defaults to an "allow-all" network model.
+Kubernetes defaults to an allow-all network model.
 Without proper controls, any pod can access any other pod.

-How to mitigate:
+How to mitigate.

 • Apply Kubernetes NetworkPolicies (Calico, Cilium, Weave)